 We engage with policy-makers in a wide variety of capacities:

 - We are sponsors and active participants in the National Academy of Sciences’ Roundtable Project on Unconventional Hydrocarbon Development.

 - We have served as an industrial sponsor and executive committee member for the International Energy Agency’s Greenhouse Gas Research and Development program (IEA GHG), and as a member of the agency’s technical networks addressing monitoring, risk assessment, wellbore integrity, modeling, and social research.

 - We were a founding member of the Global CCS Institute (GCCSI) and have participated in numerous international meetings.

-- We have served as an Advisory Committee member of the European Technology Platform for Zero Emission Fossil Fuel Power Plants (ZEP) and have participated in numerous working groups.
+- We have served as an advisory committee member of the European Technology Platform for Zero Emission Fossil Fuel Power Plants (ZEP) and participated in numerous working groups.